• Aged Japanese-export Taiwan Oolong

 Tea style: Oolong tea

-• All orders are shipped from our HQ in Melbourne within 1-2 business days, using Australia Post carbon-neutral delivery.
+• All orders are shipped from our HQ in Melbourne within 1-2 business days, using Australia Post.

 New Zealand: $20 AUD flat-rate, free above $90 AUD.